aubreymlj96/Book-Search-Engine/README.md

 ### Front-End Specifications

-You'll need to create the following front-end files:

 * `queries.js`: This will hold the query `GET_ME`, which will execute the `me` query set up using Apollo Server.

 * `mutations.js`: